mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

     "type": "command_response",
     "priority_level": 2,
     "timestamp":"timestamp_value",
-    "value":"ok"
+    "value":"value"
 }
 ```

 ### Delete Reports
 The delete reports are the primary outcome of the events started by delete commands.
 Their message structure also follows the general report structure.
 Its value follows the same pattern as the general MQTT report, described in this chapter.
-Therefore the value can be either a simple ok, or a JSON body with the event name and description.
+Therefore the value can be either a simple OK, or a JSON body with the event name and description.

 #### Remove Group
 Is the report which is published after the del_group command is issued.